Craigspaz/git-secrets/README.rst

 ``--global``
     Removes patterns from the global git config

-``-u, --deleteliteral``
+``-l, --literal``
-    Removes a literal pattern added with the --add command from the git config
+    Escapes special regular expression characters in the provided pattern so that the pattern is searched for literally.

-``-d, --deleteallowed``
+``-a, --allowed``
-    Removes an allowed pattern from the git config
+    Mark the pattern as allowed instead of prohibited.
+Allowed patterns are used to filter out false positives.

 ``<pattern>``
-    The regex pattern to remove.
+    The regex pattern to search.

 Examples